 Poetry is the heart of literature.
-A good story is fine, but a poem reaches into the soul quickly eliciting raw emotion, and a Poem that is story Rules!
+A story is fine, a poem reaches the soul quickly eliciting raw emotion, and a Poem that is story Rules!

 Words Have Limitations